 src/main/resouces, then the replaced pathname includes the subfolder name.

-It is possible for projects to have name collisions, in which two file names differ only by extension (for example,
+It is possible for projects to have name collisions, in which two file names differ only by extension.
+For example, it is

-The wizard resolves name collisions by appending a qualifier to one of the files.
+The upgrade wizard resolves name collisions by appending a qualifier to one of the files.
 For example:

 After the upgrade wizard runs, you may have to manually correct unhandled file and module name references in the upgraded project folder.
 Look for cases like the following: